-ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and therefore its identity. as required under Annex VI, section 2.3. of the REACH Regulation.
-More specifically, the provided chemical name and identifiers Rosin, hydrogenated (CAS No 65997-06-0; EC No 266-041-3) are not by themselves enough to identify the substance and its composition with sufficient precision.
-Furthermore, the Registrant should report the chemical (generic) name of the registered substance in the IUPAC name field and the CAS name in the respective field of IUCLID section 1.1.
-In particular the terms resin acids and rosin acids are generic terms and do not indicate which type of acids are included in the substance.
-The qualitative and quantitative composition of these acids might vary depending on the biological and/or geographical origin and their processing.
-The composition of the registered substance has not been analysed on the level of individual constituents and the relevant individual constituents or groups of constituents have not been identified and reported in IUCLID section 1.2.
+ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and the provided information is not consistent to follow and confirm the indicated composition.
+Therefore the substance has not been identified as required under Annex VI, section 2.3 of the REACH Regulation.
+More specifically, the composition of the substance has not been analysed on the level of individual constituents and the relevant individual constituents or groups of constituents have not been identified and reported in IUCLID section 1.2.
 In addition, the information provided in IUCLID section 1.4 is not sufficient to derive a meaningful composition of the substance.
+Therefore, the substance identity, including the chemical name, could not be verified.